VictorOluniyi/Sales-Analysis-Tableau/README.md

 # Sales-Analysis-PowerBI

-## Introduction
+## About the project
 Sales Analysis has gained importance to meet increasing competition and the need for improved distribution methods to reduce cost and increase profits.
-I performed data analysis and visualization and develop a dashboard to help make data-driven decisions to increase the company's sales and revenue to complete the project.
+I performed exploratory data analysis and visualization and develop a dashboard to help make data-driven decisions to increase the company's sales and revenue to complete the project.

 ## Problem Statement
 The objective was to analyze the sales and revenue trend to improve their sales performance and identify major markets from a sales and revenue perspective.